 5. Acer Aspire GX-281-UR13 Gaming PC

-Also cool is the fact that it includes both a traditional hard drive and a solid state drive - a decision that leaves you with a whole lot of space to work with while still giving you room to expand through upgrades.
-This is definitely a solid choice for people who tend to hoard games in their Steam library, and your Steam library will only get bigger thanks to the VR support.
+Also cool is the fact that it includes both a traditional hard drive and a solid-state drive - a decision that leaves you with a whole lot of space to work with while still giving you room to expand through upgrades.
+This is definitely a solid choice for people who tend to hoard games in their Steam library, and your Steam library will only get bigger thanks to the VR support here.

 6. iBUYPOWER Element 9260 Gaming PC

-The iBUYPOWER Element 9260 is pretty similar to a lot of the specs on what its list, but what's worth paying attention to is how it seems to provide almost all the best specs at every opportunity while still keeping the cost of this gaming PC under $1000.
-The i7 is ninth generation, so it still has that fresh car smell, and it's capable of hitting ultra smooth frame rates even on newer and more hardware intensive games.
+The iBUYPOWER Element 9260 is pretty similar to a lot of the PCs on this list, but what's worth paying attention to is how it seems to provide almost all the best specs at every opportunity while still keeping the cost under $1000.
+The ninth-generation i7 here is capable of hitting ultra-smooth frame rates even on newer and more hardware intensive games.

 And this is clearly a company that understands that getting the best quality build is just as important as getting the best and most powerful specs.
 The case here is sturdy and features some smartly placed wiring, but it can also be taken apart and modified without the need for any tools.
 Then there's the cooling system, which offers some great performance without making much noise and even includes a dust filter for the upper panel.
 In other words, this is a gaming PC built to last.

 7. Alienware Aurora R8 High End Gaming PC